Compliance and risk management is an important consideration for fleets…

 With the right data management tools, managers and drivers can monitor compliance and safety information simultaneously, and in real time.
 While this level of access to information can lead to significant improvements in terms of lower risk and better compliance, data can play an even bigger role behind the scenes…

-Conducting analyses of the vehicle, driver and operational information, for example, is a sure path to minimizing risk and ensuring compliance which, in turn, improves safety.
+Conducting analyses of the vehicle, driver and operational information, for example, is a sure path to minimising risk and ensuring compliance which, in turn, improves safety.

 This data can include employee license information; medical certificates; training and competencies.

-In addition, it can cover details of vehicles and equipment; internal policies; highway regulations; accident histories.
+In addition, it can cover details of vehicles and equipment; internal policies; road regulations; accident histories.

 Bringing it all together

 Several steps lead to more effective risk management and compliance for fleets, including:

 - Having a responsible person in charge of overseeing all fleet risk management activities and programs

 - Becoming highly informed about common vehicle and driver related workplace risks